Airwork Services: Post-war fleet details

+April 1958 fleet

 In April 1958, the Airwork fleet comprised twelve aircraft.

 Accidents and incidents

 A fatal accident occurred on 25 August 1952.
 It involved a Handley Page HP.81 Hermes 4A (registration: G-ALDF) operating an international non-scheduled passenger flight from Blackbushe to Khartoum via Malta.
 When the aircraft approached Sicily, an engine malfunction affecting engines no. 2 and 3 forced the flightdeck crew to shut down both engines as well as to feather both propellers.
 Intensive use of the onboard radio equipment to send out emergency signals soon depleted the aircraft's batteries.
 The resulting electrical power failure caused the remaining two engines to fail as well.
 This in turn forced the flightdeck crew to ditch the aircraft off the port of Trapani, which killed seven of the 57 occupants.

 The subsequent accident investigation established the failure of one or both of the inner two engines (no. 2 and 3) as the primary cause.
 Although the reason for the engines' failure could not be determined, the investigators concluded that only one of these engines malfunctioned and that an error of the flight engineer caused the other one to fail.
 The investigators furthermore cited a number of contributory factors.
 These included: